 My wife, Adina, works at Canada Post.
 I will declare an indirect pecuniary interest in matters relating to Canada Post that come before city council.

-My father, Alan Helmer, is the general manager of South Muskoka Curling & Golf Club in Bracebridge.
-I will declare an indirect pecuniary interest in matters relating to the City of London's golf courses.
+My father, Alan Helmer, was the general manager of South Muskoka Curling & Golf Club in Bracebridge for the first 17 months that I served on council (Dec 2014 - April 2016) and I declared an indirect pecuniary interest in matters relating to the City of London's golf courses during that time period.

 Disclosure of expenses